UD Internal Funding Opportunities

 • Pricing Method should be FIXED

-5. Routing of FIN Proposal Approval Summary (PAS) webform should include PI, Department Chair, College Dean and OSP per standard procedures.
+• Routing of FIN Proposal Approval Summary (PAS) webform should include PI, Department Chair, College Dean and Research Office per standard procedures.

 FACULTY S-CONTRACT PROCEDURES

-If you choose to receive a stipend from your recently awarded grant, the S-Contract that is processed by your department should identify the payment by using account code 120800 and the earnings code PFF.
+If the PI chooses to receive a stipend from their recently awarded UDRF grant, the S-Contract that is processed by their department should identify the payment by using account code 120800 and the earnings code PFF.
 This account code will identify the stipend as a fellowship, which is not subject to FICA taxes, TIAA pension contributions, or university matching of such contributions.
 In addition, the account will not be charged fringe benefits on the stipend.
 The comments section of the S-Contract should include the phrase “Stipend Award from UDRF”.
-University policy limits a summer payment such as this to 1/9th of your regular salary.
+University policy limits a summer payment such as this to 1/9th of the PI's regular salary.

 Terms & Conditions